So who am I and why do I have a blog?

-These days, I pass very well; you wouldn’t know unless you knew.
+I pass very well; you wouldn’t know unless you knew.
 (Well, now you know, right?)
 And along the way, the support I’ve gotten from most people, friends, kin and strangers alike, has been far more than I ever could have hoped for; I must’ve racked up a supertanker full of karma points.
 I drank the Facebook Kool-Aid in January 2011, and my circle of friends on both sides of the country exploded.
 (Conversely, I’ve discovered that there is no such thing as a transgender “community”; I’ve been treated much, much better by the everyday, nontrans world.)
-I wrote about my experiences in op-ed pieces in the Register in June 2011 and April 2015, and online in The New York Times in May 2015.
+I wrote about my experiences in op-ed pieces in the Register in June 2011 and May 2015, and online in The New York Times in May 2015.

 But my job (or lack thereof) and my gender (or double thereof) in no way define all of me.
 I’ve lived a cool and interesting life; that’s for damn sure.
 Not quite Zelig-like, but I’ve met and talked with enough famous people that you’d accuse me of being a shameless name-dropper.

 Music has always been my big passion.
 I was a music writer for 20 years and since January 1991, I’ve hosted radio shows on and off at WPKN, a 10,000-watt nonprofit community station at 89.5 FM (wpkn.org) in Bridgeport.
 And on my 20th anniversary on the air, Jan.
 4, 2011, I had my coming-out to my radio listeners.
 And since February 2013, I’ve hosted “Franorama 2.0” regularly on a Connecticut-based online station, Cygnus Radio.